bkiranmayee/My_Labnotes/CDDR/IWF_bulls_WGS_alignment_to_ARS-UCDv1.2.md

 Ok looks like it needs a known sites file, lets use bovineHD SNPs called by SAMtools using the arsucdv14 coordinates and lifted over to arsucdv1.2 assembly

-Ok now it throws another error: the input bam file needs PL taggs filled in by GATK...
+Ok now it throws another error: the input bam file needs PL tags filled in by GATK...

 ### Variant calling using SAMtools ###